The Wheel in Space: Home media

 In July 1992, Episodes 3 and 6 were released on VHS as part of the Cybermen: The Early Years collection.
 They were later released on the Lost in Time DVD set in November 2004; the censor clips from Episodes 4 and 5 were also included.
 In May 2004, the audio tracks of all six episodes were released on CD with narration by Wendy Padbury.
+It was released on vinyl on 16 February 2026.

 A new reconstruction of The Wheel in Space, using existing clips and tele-snaps, was previewed at the Classic Doctor Who panel at San Diego Comic-Con 2017.
 The reconstruction was released exclusively on Britbox in October 2017.

 An animated reconstruction of Episode 1, synced with an abridged edit of the surviving audio, premiered at the BFI's Missing Believed Wiped event in December 2018.
 It was included as a special feature on the home media release of the animated reconstruction of The Macra Terror in March 2019.